-In this activity, and the next one, you will learn how we can describe this difference, and use an aspect of particle theory called collision theory to explain why some reactions are fast and some are slow.
-That helps people make good reactions (like pretty fireworks) go faster, and make bad reactions (like rusting) go more slowly.
+We can describe this difference by using an aspect of particle behaviour called collision theory to explain why some reactions are fast and some are slow.

 Rates of reaction

 Suppose we start a chemical reaction and record how much product is made over time.
-Unless something very strange happens, the graph will look like this;
+Unless something very strange happens, the graph will look like this:

-The first part of the graph is a straight line.
-This is also the time when the reaction is fastest.
+The first part of the graph is a straight line - this is also the time when the reaction is fastest.
 As time passes, the reaction starts to go more slowly, then it stops.
-This is called completion; for the reaction in the graph, completion is at about 10 - 12 minutes.
+This is called completion - for the reaction in the graph, completion is at about 10 - 12 minutes.

 The reaction rate tells us how quickly the reaction happens.

-For example, in the graph, the first two minutes of the graph are pretty much a straight line, In that time, the reaction makes 9 cm3 gas, so
+For example, in the graph, the first two minutes of the graph are pretty much a straight line.
+In that time, the reaction makes 9 cm3 gas, so:

-initial rate of reaction = 9 cm3 ÷ 2 min = 4.5 cm3 / min.
+The initial rate of reaction = 9 cm3 ÷ 2 min = 4.5 cm3 / min.

-Since 2 min = 120 s, we could also write this as

-initial rate of reaction = 9 cm3 ÷ 120 s = 0.075 cm3 / s.
+Since 2 min = 120 s, we could also write this as: initial rate of reaction = 9 cm3 ÷ 120 s = 0.075 cm3 / s.

 As the reaction progresses, the rate of reaction slows down.
 The graph shows this by becoming less steep.

 A better way to use the graph (and the only way that works when the graph is noticeably curved) is to draw the tangent to the graph at the moment of interest.
 So let's take another graph.

 The gradient of the graph at that moment is the same as the gradient of the tangent.
 But since the tangent is a straight line, we can work out its gradient using up ÷ across.

 The tangent line goes from 7 cm3 at t = 0 s to 30 cm3 at t = 95 s.
 So the up is 30 - 7 = 23 cm3, and the across = 95 - 0 = 95 s.
-That means the gradient of the tangent = 23 ÷ 95 = 0.24 cm3 / s.
+This means that the gradient of the tangent = 23 ÷ 95 = 0.24 cm3 / s.

-So the rate of reaction at 40 s = 0.24 cm3 / s.
+So, the rate of reaction at 40 s = 0.24 cm3 / s.

-For two particles to react, they have to collide, in the right orientation and with enough energy to break the atomic bonds in the particles.
+For two particles to react, they have to collide in the right orientation and with enough energy to break the atomic bonds in the particles.